dbojan/idle-master-turbo/README.md

 Fork of linux-idle-master https://github.com/michael-n0813/linux-idle-master , running 32 processes parallely, for linux and windows, for steam card drops.

- linux and windows, requeires python
+ linux and windows, requires python